to see the current list of our partner veterinarians.

 Many dogs will get more than one application, and sometimes potential adopters may look very similar on paper.
 Since we don’t adopt on a “first-come-first-serve” basis, but a “best-match” basis, the home visit helps us determine what dog will be the best fit for which home.

-During a in person visit, the volunteer will take pictures of your yard, and view the public areas of your home.
-If the “visit” is done over phone, Facetime or Skype, they will ask you to send some photos of your home.
+If the “visit” is done over phone, Facetime or Skype, they will ask you to send some photos of your yard, and possibly the public areas of your home.
+During a in person visit, the volunteer may take pictures.

 Q: How long does the application process take?